 How & When to Start Taking PrEP

-PrEP (Pre-exposure Prophylaxis) is an incredibly effective tool in preventing HIV, but to ensure its effectiveness, it's essential to know how to take it.
+PrEP (Pre-exposure Prophylaxis) is an incredibly effective tool in reducing the risk of HIV, but to ensure its effectiveness, it's essential to know how to take it.

 Whether you're starting PrEP or wondering about the process of stopping it, we've got the answers for you.
 On this page, we'll delve into the specifics of PrEP medication, its dosing schedules, safety measures, and what happens when you decide to stop taking it.